digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 loki-promtail                              2         2         2       2            2           <none>          5h6m
 ```

 This is great!
 But how does it discover `Kubernetes` pods and assigns labels?
-Let's have a look at the associated `ConfigMap`:
+Please take a look at the associated `ConfigMap`:

 ```shell
 kubectl get cm loki-promtail -n monitoring -o yaml